|

 – Fast

-– Biofuel Conversion – Converting
+Glow Plug Diesel Conversion – Biofuel Conversion – Converting

-a Diesel eng
+a Diesel engine

 to run off Used Vegetable Oil (Veg Fuel Benz #1)